 Every acquisition program should include language in their Request for Proposal (RFP) that addresses Cybersecurity requirements for a contractor.
-These requirements should be clearly and unambiguously articulated to potential offeror’s and what is expect from them in terms of compliance and performance.
-Below is sample/explanation of Cybersecurity RFP Content that was obtained from the Defense Acquisition Guidebook (DAG) Chapter 7.5.
+These requirements should be clearly and unambiguously articulated to potential offerors and what is expected from them in terms of compliance and performance.
+Below is a sample/explanation of Cybersecurity RFP Content that was obtained from the Defense Acquisition Guidebook (DAG).

 Main Request for Proposal (RFP) Sections

 The SOO is where specific Cybersecurity requirements, functions, and tasks should be communicated to the offerors.
 This may include identification of Cybersecurity roles to be performed, specific IA controls to be satisfied, specific IA performance criteria (e.g., availability requirements).
 This section must clearly communicate what needs to be done with regards to Cybersecurity.

 Contract Data Requirements List (CDRL)

 In this section, identify any Cybersecurity-related data products that the potential contractor must produce.
 This may include reports, Cybersecurity artifacts, or other Cybersecurity documentation.

 This section contains the evaluation factors and significant sub-factors by which offers will be evaluated and the relative importance that the Government places on these evaluation factors and sub-factors.
 Cybersecurity is just one of numerous factors that may be assessed for the purposes of making a contract award decision.
 It may be a major contributing factor in a best value determination, or it may be a minimum qualification for an award based primarily on cost or price.